open navigation

 In this resolution, the representatives of the courts underline that the legitimacy of constitutional justice and its effectiveness “necessarily” depend on its independence.
 They call upon the decision-makers in the national parliaments and governments “to uphold and protect the independence of our Courts and our justices, as it is the indispensable and fundamental condition for the proper functioning of any court”.

-The Conference comprises 40 full members, one associate member (Belarus) and a number of observers and invited guests (interested courts from countries outside Europe, e.g. Israel, Uzbekistan, Kazakhstan and Mongolia).
+The Conference comprises 39 full members and a number of observers and invited guests (interested courts from countries outside Europe, e.g. Israel, Uzbekistan, Kazakhstan and Mongolia).

 From 2011 to 2014, the Austrian Constitutional Court presided over the Conference for the second time.
 It hosted the XVIth Congress of the Conference of European Constitutional Courts in Vienna in 2014.
 The documents relating to this event can still be accessed at: XVIth Congress of the Conference of European Constitutional Courts.
 The 2017 Congress was held in Batumi.
 In 2021, the XVIIIth Congress of the CECC had to be had to be streamed virtually from Prague due to the pandemic.
-The Constitutional Court of the Republic of Moldova currently presides over the Circle of Presidents and hosts the next Congress.
-The preparatory conference is expected to take place in May 2022.
+The Constitutional Court of the Republic of Moldova subsequently presided over the Circle of Presidents and hosted the XIX.
+Congress.
+It took place in Chisinau in May 2024.
+The presidency was then handed over to the Constitutional Court of Albania.

 The World Conference on Constitutional Justice